 Years ago, when my old columbus hat was starting to disintegrate, I knew there would be a long and difficult search for a replacement.
 My head is BIG, and few hats would fit it.
 And I was never was that happy about paying for a hat that gives free advertising to some business.
-And I find the bill on cycling caps is always rather small too.
+And I find the bill on store bought cycling caps is always too small.
 It was time to figure out how to make a hat that fits me well and has a bigger bill.
 I have made about 50 of these caps so far.
 For a person who does not sew much, is not an easy project at first.
-Your initial caps may not be that great but they quickly improve with practice.
+Your initial caps will not be that great but they quickly improve with practice.
 I am satisfied with mine now, and they take about 2 hours to make.
-They last about a year or so depending on use.
+They last about a year if you wear it a lot.
 Make lots, give them as gifts, it’s fun!

 Rather than hunting for an online pattern, it made more sense to me to get the pattern from the old cap which I knew actually fit me.
 So I took it apart and had the perfect pattern right there.
 This 3 panel style would be easy to sew, compared to a more complicated 6 panel hat for instance.
 I had to figure out the steps of construction myself.
 There are probably other ways to put it together too.
 If nothing else, this type of project will help you appreciate the effort and complexity involved in making a garment.

 I used the pieces as a template for making the new hats.
 With the visor, I drew an outline of the existing one, and then drew it a little bigger.
 The bills on traditional cycling caps are just too small.

 Making the bill